phan/phan-tolerant/TOLERANT_TODO.md

 ### Integration with Phan

-- After implementing features, run Phan’s fallback parser tests (`./tests/run_test __FakeSelfFallbackTest`) to ensure parity.
+- After implementing features, run Phan’s fallback parser tests (`./tests/run_test __FakeSelfFallbackTest`) to ensure parity, and adjust the tolerant AST converter (`~/phan/src/Phan/AST/TolerantASTConverter/TolerantASTConverter.php`) as needed so both repositories stay in sync.

 ### Verification Strategy

 - **AST comparison**: use Phan’s `tools/dump_ast.php` (php-ast) to capture the expected AST for new syntax.
-For the tolerant side, run `php tools/PrintTolerantAst.php` (raw tolerant tree) in combination with Phan’s `internal/dump_fallback_ast.php` (uses the converter) to ensure both the parse tree and converted php-ast structures match expectations.
+For the tolerant side, run `php tools/PrintTolerantAst.php` (raw tolerant tree) in combination with Phan’s `internal/dump_fallback_ast.php` (which invokes `src/Phan/AST/TolerantASTConverter/TolerantASTConverter.php`) to ensure both the parse tree and converted php-ast structures match expectations across the two projects.
 - **PHP runtime selection**: on this dev machine we can run `sudo newphp 83`, `sudo newphp 84`, etc. to switch CLI versions; other environments may require Docker images, phpenv, asdf, etc. Record the PHP version used when regenerating fixtures.
 - **Leverage Phan fixtures**: pull feature-specific testcases (e.g. property hooks, asymmetric visibility) from `phan/tests/files/src` into tolerant’s parser tests to validate new constructs.
 - **Run tolerant PHPUnit suites**: keep `vendor/bin/phpunit --testsuite invariants,api` (with `zend.assertions=1`) as a fast regression check while iterating.